 - Edinburgh International Book Festival – This 16-day festival is the largest public celebration of ideas and the written word in the world, featuring workshops, book readings, book signings, and meet-the-author events in the world’s first UNESCO City of Literature!

 How much does it cost to attend a festival?

 The ticket costs ranges widely across festival events, as many festivals events are free although many do incur a cost.
 Most of the Edinburgh Art Festival displays and events are free and unticketed although there are special events held that are ticketed.
 The Royal Edinburgh Military Tattoo performances prices range, depending on preferred seating area, from about £25 to £300 per person.
 Most Edinburgh International Festival events are ticketed and for a fee, although the spectacular Deep Time event was free but ticketed, and tickets for most performances range between £10 and £60.
 Edinburgh Festival Fringe events typically range from free (although many still require a ticket) to about £30, with most of these events being under £15 per person.
 In fact, our search revealed over 800 free Fringe events in 2016!
 It is free to enter the Edinburgh International Book Festival with author talks, book readings, workshops, and other events typically ranging from free to £15.
-The Edinburgh Mela has a small entrance fee per person (£5 in 2015) but most events and performances are free once in the festival area.

 Where do the Edinburgh festivals take place?